leo0514/vpc-on-classic-network/lb-faqs.md

 {: #why-do-I-need-to-choose-multiple-subnets-during-provisioning}
 {: faq}

-**Load Balancer for VPC** is Multi-Zone-Region (MZR) ready.
+{{site.data.keyword.cloud_notm}} Load Balancer for VPC is Multi-Zone-Region (MZR) ready.
 Load balancer appliances are deployed to the subnets you've selected.
 It is highly recommended to choose subnets from different zones, to provide you with higher availability and redundancy.

 ## Do I need additional IPs in the subnet for load balancer operations?
 {: #do-I-need-additional-ips-in-subnet-for-load-balancer-operations}